-To address the quality of life and economic issues in home healthcare, various research efforts have been made for the development of body sensor networks (BSNs), each of which is a per-patient wireless network of on-body and/or in-body sensors for, for example, heart rate, blood pressure and fall detection [2].
+To address the quality of life and economic issues in home healthcare, various research efforts have been made for developing body sensor networks (BSNs), each of which is a per-patient wireless network of on/in-body sensors for, for example, heart rate, oxygen saturation, body temperature and fall detection [2].
 BSNs can be used to remotely and continuously perform physiological and activity monitoring for homebound patients.
-This paper envisions cloud-integrated BSNs, which virtualize on/in-body sensors with clouds for home healthcare by taking advantage of cloud computing features such as payper-use billing, scalability in data storage and processing, and availability through multi-regional application deployment.
+This paper envisions cloud-integrated BSNs, which virtualize sensors with clouds for home healthcare by taking advantage of cloud computing features such as pay-per-use billing and scalability in data storage and processing.